Another Wednesday, another guessing game.

 Update 24 June 2011: The correct answer is Torre Belém – or Belém Tower – at the mouth of the River Tagus (Tejo) in Lisbon, built to commemorate the expeditions of Vasco da Gama.
 Loads of right answers this week as well.
 I love having such well-travelled and well-read readers.

 The winner this week is Jeremy Branham who knew the specific location as well as details of the earthquake.
 Jeremy has a passion for his family, sports and travel.
 He is the author of Budget Travel Adventures, where he shares his adventures, lessons learned, and tips on travelling.
-Follow him on Twitter and check out his facebook page for heaps of great travel tips and stories.
+Check out his facebook page for heaps of great travel tips and stories.
 CONGRATS, JEREMY.

 Torre Belem is part of the UNESCO World Heritage site Monastery of the Hieronymites and Tower of Belém in Lisbon.